- Supports a healthy immune response to allergens

 Allergic-type symptoms may be clues that your cat has another type of disorder, so please have your cat examined and diagnosed by a veterinarian.Does it Come With a Guarantee?

 Yes!
-Itch Support Gold comes with a 90-day, money-back guarantee.Why Choose Itch Support Gold for Your Feline Friend?
+Itch Support Gold comes with a Five-Star Experience or it's FREE guarantee.Why Choose Itch Support Gold for Your Feline Friend?

 - Certified Organic and Selectively Chosen Herbs: Our formulas are prepared from organically grown and selectively chosen herbs that meet the highest quality standard.
 All raw materials are tested for identification and purity.